Asylum-seeking children: We demand the right to a safe childhood

 Do you want to join the Movement for Asylum Seeking Children's Future?

-As a private person, you can stay updated on how you can cnotribute by joining the facebook group Folkebevægelsen for asylbørns fremtid.
+As a private person, you can stay updated on how you can contribute by following Folkebevægelsen for asylbørns fremtid on facebook

 As an organization, you can become a co-organizer of the Movements' different elements.
 Learn more by joining our brainstorm meeting in Trampoline House on Monday, November 20, at 11 am-3 pm, where we'll also serve lunch.
 In order to sign up for the meeting or for more information, please contact:

 Tone Olaf Nielsen, Children's and Women’s Program Coordinator in Trampoline House: firstname.lastname@example.org / 20 93 50 86